feldroop/static_task_scheduling/README.md

 ## Implemented algorithms

-* Original HEFT
+* HEFT and CPOP
-* Original CPOP
+* Modifications of the RBCA/DBCA algorithms
-* A modification of the RBCA algorithm
+* TDCA

 ## Setup